Main Contents

 August 23, 2008

 A birthday gift from my aunt.
 I kid you not.
-Eight rods of steel, artfully bent, and welded to three metal spheres.
+Eight rods of steel, remedy buy artfully bent, and welded to three metal spheres.
 Where’s he off to?
 What’s his business?

 Filed under: Art, Facsimile, Model, Objet, Toy |